What is a Security Deposit on a NYC Rental Application?

 Never hand over money before you see an apartment.

-An agent will tell you an apartment is in high demand and require a deposit before seeing the apartment.
+An agent will tell you an apartment is in high demand and requires a deposit before seeing the apartment.

 Sound fishy?
 That's because it is.